-The dramatic scenery of Lake Louise will leave you breathless on your holiday to Canada - stroll, walk or hike through this stunning location in summer.
+The dramatic scenery of Lake Louise will leave you breathless.
+Possibly the most relaxing place in the world, stroll, walk or hike through this stunning location in summer.
 In winter, Lake Louise (one of North America’s largest ski resorts) is the jewel in Canada’s skiing crown!
-There’s so much to do you will be spoilt for choice.
+There’s so much to do you will be spoilt for choice on your holiday to Canada.

 One thing that everyone experiences on a Lake Louise holiday is the magnificent scenery; located in the heart of the stunning and historic Banff National Park, Lake Louise offers breath-taking views with snow-capped mountains as far as the eye can see.
 Why not take a Canadian walking holiday during the summer months, with beautiful vistas and the chance to spot some of the local wildlife!